Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 (Okay, back to the immune system)

-If the immune system doesn’t just automatically work properly, and strengthens through stress (antifragile), that means to build a properly functioning immune system, it must be trained, and must be exposed to antigens and pathogens that can harm us, can make us sick.
+If the immune system doesn’t just automatically work properly, and strengthens through stress (antifragile), that means to build a properly functioning immune system, it must be trained, and must be exposed to antigens and pathogens that can harm us, and can make us sick.

 Basically, the only way it knows what to attack, what’s a foreign invader, is through exposure.